Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

 ## Define a printer

 You have to define a printer for the printing of receipts.

 #### Prerequisites

 - A store has been created, see [Create a store manually](#create-a-store-manually) or [Create a store via wizard](#create-a-store-via-wizard).
 - At least one pay desk has been created, see [Create a pay desk](#create-a-pay-desk).
-- The printer for POS is configured, see [Configure the printer for POS](./03_ConfigurePrinter.md).

 #### Procedure

-[comment]: <> (Add procedure to select a printer manually)
+To define a printer for a specific pay desk, see the procedure [Configure the printer client for POS](./03_ConfigurePrinter.md).
+You just have to select the desired pay desk from the *Event* drop-down list.

+> [Info] If you create a new pay desk, bear in mind that it may take some time for the new pay desk to be displayed in the *Event* drop-down list.

 ## Define the store address